 The successful production of this first recording telegraph and the invention of Morse code resulted in the creation of near-instant long-distance communication.

 Morse Code in the Civil War

 Even with the successful test in 1844, the government was still a little slow to adopt the technology.
 However, after about seven years, at least 50 telegraph companies were in operation.

-He was able to gain a big advantage over the South because of his ability to quickly communicate straight to the battlefield.
+He was able to gain a big advantage over the South because of his ability to communicate straight to the battlefield quickly.

-There were fewer lines between states in the South and so Confederate President Jefferson Davis didn't have the same opportunity.
+There were fewer lines between states in the South, so Confederate President Jefferson Davis didn't have the same opportunity.

 Near the end of the war, Abraham Lincoln himself sent a telegram to Virginia to tell the news of the capture of Richmond.
 This was just a week before he was assassinated in 1865.

 1865 was also the year that the International Morse Code was standardized in Europe over the American Morse Code.